 It could be less costly than you think

-You could be in for a pleasant surprise at just how inexpensive CVL costs actually are.
+Though you might worry that your company cannot afford liquidation, you could be in for a pleasant surprise at just how inexpensive CVL costs actually are.
 Talking to one of our licensed and regulated insolvency practitioners is a good way to be informed about costs, the payment structure and whether CVL is feasible.
 It may be possible that we operate on a basis of a fixed fee, whereby we agree to cap fees at a specific level.

 The sale of company assets to fund the fees

 When we are appointed as liquidator one of our roles is to sell company assets, the company’s business and any work in progress.
 Our costs can be met by these asset realisations.
-If the assets do not realise the amount needed, all or some of the money held in account would be used for our fees in addition to the asset sale monies.
+If the assets do not realise the amount needed, all or some of the money held in the account would be used for our fees in addition to the asset sale monies.
 The assets will require a valuation by a RICS chartered surveyor prior to this decision being made.
 However, in many cases, this process can be carried out fairly quickly.